JuniperPhoton/PhotonCam.Support/Tutorials/AdvanceTools.md

 <img src="./Assets/advance_tools_4.jpg" alt="" width="400"/>

-Aside from adjusting the lights and contrast of your photo, you can add colors to a specified tonal range.
+Aside from adjusting the lights and contrast of your photo, you can add colors to a specified tonal range, which is also a great tool to create a film-look effect.

 For example, by adding green color to the shadow part, you will see the shadow area of your photo will be tinted with green color.
 You can choose the intensity of the color to be applied and select the color to be added using the color hue slider.